Best Of

 Another common question is about gender, with options such as ‘Male’, ‘Female’, ‘Non-binary’, or even ‘Prefer not to say’.
 This question helps in understanding the gender composition of the survey participants.

-Now that we’ve got off on the right foot on how to start and proceed with the questions, it is time for some more pointers for our survey writing:
+Now that we've got off on the right foot on how to start and proceed with the questions, it is time for some more pointers for crafting effective survey introductions:

 1. Mention the name of the organization